 Open Insights and connect to your Jupyter Kernel Gateway

-1. Follow the link to download the example dataset and script.
-Extract the compressed CHIME_Example folder, but do not extract the BC_CHIME folder.
-The BC_CHIME folder contains a shapefile, which must be in a compressed format to upload in Insights.
+1. Download the CHIME_Example.zip file.
+Extract the compressed CHIME_Example folder, but do not extract the HA_2018 folder.
+The HA_2018 folder contains a shapefile, which must be in a compressed format to upload in Insights.

 2. Open Insights in ArcGIS Enterprise or launch Insights desktop.